-The City has tax-exempt General Obligation Refunding Bonds, Series 2010-B (Series 2010-B Bonds) outstanding at September 30, 2018 in the amount of \$27,590,000.
+The City has tax-exempt General Obligation Refunding Bonds, Series 2010-B (Series 2010-B Bonds) outstanding at September 30, 2020 in the amount of \$1,100,000.
 The proceeds from the bonds are to be used for 1) financing various capital improvements of the City, 2) refunding certain outstanding debt of the City, 3) funding interest on a portion of the Series 2010-B general obligation refunding bonds for the period ending August 1, 2012, and 3) to pay the costs of issuance of the bonds.
 The advanced refunding included a portion of the Series 2001 and 2009-A general obligation bonds and the total outstanding balance of the Series 2004, Series 2005-A, and Series 2005-B general obligation bonds.
 The bonds are limited obligations of the City and are payable solely from the property taxes of the City.
 The carrying amount of the old debt exceeded the reacquisition price by \$2,774,285.
 This amount is deferred and recognized as a component of interest expense over the life of the new debt.
 The transaction also resulted in an economic gain of \$2,929,008.

 The Series 2010-B Bonds maturing on February 1, 2021 and thereafter are subject to redemption prior to maturity, at the option of the City, on or after February 1, 2020, in whole or in part (in any order of maturity and by lot within a maturity) at any time, at a price of par plus accrued interest to the redemption date.
+A portion of the Series 2010-B Bonds were refunded with the issuance of the Series 2020-A Bonds.